walker1001/BigDataWithDocker-Kafka-Spark-HDFS-Grafana/README.md

  - In batch view, user can using SQL api and python to query and visuzlie data in HDFS
  - For real-time view, we simple logs the number of recieved records every 10 seconds

+How it works?
+ - PNR's API produces records to a topic in kafka cluster.
+ - Batch Processing program and Real-time Procesisng program subscribe to this topic, these programs use spark cluster 1 and spark cluster 3 as its computation resource.
+ - Batch Processing program processes data and stores to HDFS.
+Then user can use Interactive Dashboard which is a notebook to read data from HDFS and do some statistics.
+This notebook use spark cluster 2 as its computation resource.
+ - Real-time Processing program processes data and writes to another kafka topic, then the JavaApp subscribes to this topic to read data and write to Graphite database.
+Finally, Real-time Dashboard read datas from Graphite and visualizes.

 ![alt text](reports/images/overview_architecture.png)

 Acknowledgement: